Juhu: History

+Juhu is mentioned in the 15th-17th century Marathi-language text Mahikavatichi Bakhar, which states that it was captured by king Pratap Bimb's general Balkrishnrao Somvanshi in the 12th century.

 In the nineteenth century, Juhu was an island: a long, narrow sand bar rising above sea level by a metre or two, just off the west coast of Salsette.
 It could be reached during low tides by walking across the tidal inlet.

 Juhu was called "Juvem" by the Portuguese.
-At its north point, nestled the village of Juhu, inhabited by Bhandaris (toddy tappers), Agris (salt traders) and Kunbis (cultivators) and at its south point, opposite Bandra island, lived a small colony of fisherfolk and cultivators (Koliwada).
+At its north point, nestled the village of Juhu, inhabited by Agris (salt traders) and Kunbis (cultivators) and at its south point, opposite Bandra island, lived a small colony of fisherfolk and cultivators (Koliwada).
 The inhabitants of Juhu were mainly Koli people and there was a small section of Goans.
 The Church of St. Joseph was built by the Portuguese in 1853.

 The open beaches of Juhu have attracted the well-heeled and the most affluent among Mumbai's population for almost a century.
 In the 1890s, Jamsetji Tata purchased land on Juhu and built a bungalow there.
 He planned to develop 1200 acre in Juhu Tara.
 This was to yield 500 plots of 1 acre each and a seaside resort.
 Simultaneously he wanted to extend the Mahim Causeway to Santacruz, to access to this area.
 After his death in 1904, the scheme was abandoned.
 With the dawn of aviation in the 20th century, the Bombay Flying Club commenced operations in 1929 at what eventually became the present Juhu Aerodrome.

 During the Indian independence movement, Mahatma Gandhi visited Mumbai and took several walks along Juhu Beach.
 A famous photograph of Gandhi poking his grandson Kanaa during a walk on the beach was taken in 1937.
 To mark Gandhi's visit to Juhu, a statue of him was installed by the beach and a lane near the beach was named Gandhigram Road.
 There is also a school named after him, the Gandhi Shiksha Bhavan school, in Juhu.

-In the 1970s, Bhaktivedanta Swami (Srila Prabhupada) started the Hare Krishna Movement and built ISKCON Temple, giving Juhu its global recognition.
-He also gave various philosophical and spiritual discourses and wrote many books here.

 Founded in 1928 as India's first civil aviation airport, Juhu aerodrome served as the city's primary airport during and up to World War II.
 In the 1990s, a group of terror suspects detonated a bomb in a Juhu hotel, as well as in a number of other locations.